loginom/loginom-help-en-omegat/data/integration/web-services/publishing-web-service.md

 To provide access to the published services from the Loginom workflow, the [*SOAP request*](../../processors/integration/soap-request.md) and [*REST request*](../../processors/integration/rest-request.md) components are used.

-## Compatibility of Loginom Web Services with Deductor
+## Compatibility of the Loginom Web Services with Deductor

 Web services were published using DIS ([Deductor Integration Server](https://basegroup.ru/deductor/components/integration-server)), DIS web services were accessed from the Deductor workflows using *WEB service* node in the past generation products ([Deductor](https://basegroup.ru/deductor/description)).
 In order to use this node to access the Loginom web services, *Use Loginom Integrator namespace* option must be used to publish packages.